 Certain organisms such as Streptococcus agalactiae (Group B streptococci), produce a diffusible extracellular protein (CAMP) factor that acts synergistically with the beta-lysin of Staphylococcus aureus and causes enhanced lysis of RBCs.

-- Catalase test: To differentiate Staphylococci (catalase positive) from Streptococci (catalase test negative)
+Catalase test is used to differentiate Staphylococci (catalase-positive) from Streptococci (catalase test negative)

-- Citrate utilization test: To differentiate members of Enterobacteriaceae family.
+To differentiate members of the Enterobacteriaceae family.

 Coagualse test is used to identify Staphylococcus aureus.
 Coagulase test differentiates Staphylococcus aureus (positive) from coagulase-negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.

 8. DNase test

 This test is used to determine the ability of an organism to hydrolyze DNA.
 It is primarily used to identify Staphylococcus aureus.